bradland/sprinkle-package-argument-test/README.md

 # Sprinkle Package Argument Test

+UPDATE: I now understand that ArbitraryOptions create accessor methods for Packages, such that any method invocation that doesn't exist will auto-magically create an accessor method.
+There is a 'solution' branch with a test that tries this method, but when looking at Policies#requires, I don't see how the options hash is passed to Package.

 ## Overview

 This repository is a simple set of [Sprinkle][1] scripts for testing the hand-off of params to packages when required by a policy.
 Specifically, I'm trying to do something like this in my policy: